 - Intangible assets only cover acquired assets.
 Own brand names and licenses are not evaluated and not balanced on the balance sheet date.

-- Including discounted interest amounts from the convertible bond and the hybrid bond for 2020; see explanatory remarks in point 15.
-The discounting amounts for the mandatory convertible bond were adjusted accordingly due to the conversions already effected for a nominal value of CHF 98,595,000.
+- Including discounted interest amounts from the convertible bond and the hybrid bond for 2018; see additional explanations in figure 15.

-The deferred income mainly comprises accruals in the context of reimbursements and commissions («Schoggi Law») as well as invoices not yet received for goods receipts and other supplier services (power, water, transport).
-In contrast to previous years, the new «Schoggi Law» allowed billing at the end of the business year.
+The accrued liabilities and deferred income essentially includes accruals in the context of reimbursements and commissions to customers («Schoggi Law») and other supplier services (power, water, transport).

 - Loan commitment to a former shareholder of Marbacher Ölmühle GmbH.

-- Including discounted interest amounts from the hybrid bond for 2021 and subsequent years; see explanatory remarks in point 15.
+- Including discounted interest amounts from the convertible bond and the hybrid bond for 2019 and subsequent years; see additional explanations in point 15.

 |Due date||Interest rate|

 |Bank loans||11,915||>2020||from 1.50% to 7.11%|

 |Geiger loan||452||>2020||from 1.26% to 2.68%|